open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

-The pseudo-code below assumes a 64-bit build with pointer compression and the V8 sandbox both off, which is true of Node's bundled V8 in the versions this mechanism supports.
-Tagged pointers have their low bit set; clear it to get the object address.
+The pseudo-code below assumes a 64-bit build with pointer compression and the V8 sandbox both off, which is true of Node's bundled V8 in the versions this mechanism supports. **Tagged values** can either be small integers ("Smi" in V8 parlance) or pointers stored in a single machine word.
+Pointers have their low bit set, that's the tag; clear it to get the object address.
+Smis use either the upper 32 bits of a  64-bit word or the upper 31 bits of a 32-bit word to represent signed integer values and thus need to be right-shifted by 32 or 1 bits to get the actual value.

 ```cpp
 auto* ctx = read_tls<otel_thread_ctx_nodejs_v1_t>();